SeanHwangG/test/computer-science/os.md

   * page frame number (20): determines physical page
   ![x86 PTE](images/20210512_015710.png)

+> Question

-> Why multilevel page table is used?
+* Why multilevel page table is used?
   * tables that are in-memory can be smaller than single level page table

-> Inverted page table has one entry for each physical page.
+* Inverted page table has one entry for each physical page.
 How is this table stored and used?
   * stored as hash table with {(pid, VPN): PPN}
   * On TLB miss, searched with key to find matching PPN and entries are updated

 ### Segment